-A structured global repository of tax obligations & deadlines.
+A structured global repository of tax obligations and deadlines

 The Open Tax Society is a nonprofit association dedicated to transforming global tax knowledge into open, structured, and computable public infrastructure.